We Provide a Full Range of Estate Planning, Probate & Elder Law Services

 What Should You Expect?

-The first step in the planning process is to schedule a consultation with one of the attorneys in our office.
+The first step in the planning process is to Request a Consultation with one of the attorneys in our office.
 If, after your initial consultation, it is determined that Medi-Cal is a viable planning option for you, then we will gather information about your personal care needs, monthly expenses, your goals regarding long term care, and your financial resources.
 We will discuss the benefits that might be available to you if you qualify, the application process, and what role we would play in that process.

 We will discuss fees with you in advance.
 Once the assessment is completed, we will make a recommendation to you about whether you might qualify for Medi-Cal benefits, and you will have the information you need to decide whether you would like to file an application for benefits.